-'Game of Thrones'' Most Gruesome Deaths: From Robert Baratheon to the Red Wedding
+'Game of Thrones'' Gruesome Deaths: From Robert Baratheon to Tywin on the Toilet

 1:20 PM PDT 6/7/2013 by Michael O'Connell, Chris Godley

-The HBO drama wraps its third season with some high-profile kill-offs that are only the latest in a long string of assassinations by ghost, skewerings and buckets of angry rats.
+The HBO drama wraps its fourth season with more high-profile kill-offs that are only the latest in a long string of assassinations by ghost, skewerings and buckets of angry rats.
 Take a look back at just a few of the show's most-disturbing exits.

 Last episode: "You Win or You Die" Cause of death: Mauled by a wild boar

 Gaping boar-wound aside, Robert's death hardly ranks anywhere near the series' grossest -- but he warrants mentioning because his exit set the entire series in motion.
 He was the Archduke Franz Ferdinand of Westeros.

 Last episode: "A Golden Crown" Cause of death: Doused in molten gold

 Viserys Targaryen, one of the slimiest characters in Game of Thrones' lengthy roster of creeps, will be forever remembered for the series' first truly epic death.
 After an entitled rant about his rights to the crown, Khal Drogo dumped a vat of boiling gold over his head.
 It probably wasn't what Viserys had in mind.

 Last episode: "Fire and Blood" Cause of death: A combo of infection, blood magic gone awry and smothering